Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Connecting Users, Friction-free

 Delivering data, communication, and information to the right users and teams at the right times – that’s always been a goal of enterprise software.
-But what we love about Slack and its amazing track record of success is that it turned the way enterprise software accomplishes this feat on its ear.
+But what we love about Slack and its amazing track record of success is that it turned the way enterprise SaaS software accomplishes this feat on its ear.

 We love Slack for being the opposite of an all too common enterprise software user experience where the application system is designed with the organizational goal in mind from the top down, tier by tier until the system invariably reaches (and invariably disappoints) the end user.